Primitivo Roots; This mysterious Italian grape has unexpected connections around the world.

 Luckily for the Primitivo vines, fate would intervene.

 During the time when the vine extraction project was ongoing, researchers pinpointed Croatia, just across the Adriatic Sea from Puglia, as the geographic origin of the Primitivo/Zinfandel grape.
 Then, in 2001, the exact varietal was finally located in a Croatian vineyard.
-Only nine vines were found in a sample of more than a thousand different varietals.

 After 50 years of debate, it instantly became headline news in the wine community that the famous California Zinfandel can be traced to a scarce and obscure grape in Croatia called Crljenak Kaštelanski.
 This finding sparked new interest in the beleaguered Italian Primitivo, which probably saved it from obscurity.